 National Association for the Education of Young Children

-The Early Childhood Education program area is accredited by the National Association for the education of Young Children (NAEYC).
+The College of Education Early Childhood Center is accredited by the National Association for the Education of Young Children (NAEYC).
 The goal of Wayne State University College of Education Early Childhood Center (COE-ECC) and the Merrill-Palmer Skillman Institute Early Childhood Center (MPSI-ECC) is to provide a safe, nurturing, child-centered environment with a high-quality educational program that serves diverse children, families, student teachers, practicum students, and staff.

 National Association of School Psychologists